El Paso, TX. Chiropractor, Dr. Alex Jimenez breaks down the Fasting Mimicking Diet. What it’s about, how to take it, and the health benefits.

 - Individuals diagnosed with serious medical condition or disease unless approved in writing by a physician appropriately trained to treat that condition

 - Individuals who have been severely weakened by a disease or medical procedure

-- Individuals who are taking medications which may not be safely consumed with a calorie restricted diet unless authorized in writing by a licensed physician
+- Individuals who are taking medications that may not be safely consumed with a calorie-restricted diet unless authorized in writing by a licensed physician

 - Fasting is prohibited for individuals with particular metabolic diseases, such as those affecting gluconeogenesis.

 - Individuals with a history of significant cardiac disease, particularly uncompensated congestive heart failure NYHA grade 2 or more or LVEF <40% on any prior assessment